codeamt/Deep-Learning-AI/2 Improving Deep Neural Networks/README.md

 Lessons on the Softmax layer plant seeds of thought about vector encoding for later courses/network architectures.

-Once all the best practices for tuning hyperparameters have been covered, the course gets into popular frameworks that handle some of the heavy lifting with built-in modular methods that we've been implementing from scratch in our programming assignments.
+Once all the best practices for tuning hyperparameters have been covered, the course gets into popular frameworks that handle some of the heavy lifting with built-in modular methods that we've been implementing from scratch in our programming assignments, thus far.
 This "learn-the-proof-first" type of teaching style helps to better understand all the moving parts of a DL framework, like Tensorflow, which we use in our final programming assignment to implement a simple computational graph (linked below).

 ## Lessons